-(1) While an Aboriginal and Torres Strait Islander corporation is under special administration, a person (other than the special administrator) cannot perform or exercise, and must not purport to perform or exercise, a function or power as an officer of the corporation.

-(2) Subsection (1) does not apply to the extent to which the performance or exercise, or purported performance or exercise, is with the special administrator's written approval.
+- (1) While an Aboriginal and Torres Strait Islander corporation is under special administration, a person (other than the special administrator) cannot perform or exercise, and must not purport to perform or exercise, a function or power as an officer of the corporation. - Penalty: 25 penalty units or imprisonment for 6 months, or both. - (2) Subsection (1) does not apply to the extent to which the performance or exercise, or purported performance or exercise, is with the special administrator's written approval.